Jane Fonda's Final Fire Drill Friday Brings Out A-List Protestors Joaquin Phoenix, Martin Sheen and More

 This wasn't the first time Phoenix had spoken about this topic.
 He also applauded the Hollywood Foreign Press Association for serving a plant-based meal at the 2020 Golden Globes.

 "I was so moved by the decision to make tonight plant-based.
-It was such an important step," he told reporters after winning Best Actor in a Motion Picture (Drama) for his performance in Joker.
+It was such an important step," he told reporters after winning Best Actor in a Motion Picture (Drama) for his performance in Joker, calling on more award shows to follow suit.

 These stars weren't the only celebrities to attend the rallies.
 Over the past few months, Fonda, who has been arrested for unlawfully demonstrating at the marches, has been joined by Sally Field, Lily Tomlin, Catherine Keener, Ted Danson, Sam Waterston, June Diane Raphael, Marg Helgenberger, Rosanna Arquette, Piper Perabo, Diane Lane, Amber Valletta, Paul Scheer and Iain Armitage.